pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Amendment Procedures

-While dynasty trusts are typically irrevocable, certain modifications may be possible through trust protector powers or court proceedings.
+While Legacy trusts are typically irrevocable, certain modifications may be possible through trust protector powers or court proceedings.
 This section covers how to amend trusts, amendment limitations, and the amendment process.

 #### How to Amend Trust